kiskeyix/god-inotify/README.md

 ## Usage

-To watch apache2 you can do the following
+First, you need to configure `god` similar to the following:

 ```terminal
 gem install god